anthonylangsworth/EDMFAT/README.md

 NOTE:
 1. EDMFAT is currently hard coded to the minor faction "EDA Kunti League" minor faction.
 Eventually, the user will be allowed to change it.
-2. The current version is limited to selling bounties, combat bonds and cartography only.
-Future versions will add trade and missions.
+2. The current version is limited to trading (positive and negative), selling bounties, combat bonds and cartography only.
+Future versions will add missions.